AlbersSoftware/Capstoneplant/README.md

  3. The flow of the UI:
 Step1- login with proper username and password ‘admin’.
 Step2- click the ‘upload files’ button which will prompt open your local directories.
-Step3- choice a file in .png format and click the ‘open’ button.
+Step3- choose a file in .png format and click the ‘open’ button.
 Step4- After seeing your selected image in the UI, click the ‘predict’ button.
 Step5- close or minimize the program to view your results in the console.
 You will see the prediction of either ‘toxic’ or ‘non-toxic’ with the associated picture you have chosen.